 When is the application deadline?

 The application deadline is January 31, 2018.
-New students are admitted to spring term only.
+New students are admitted to fall term only.
 Late applications may not be accepted.

 What content should be in my application résumé?

 List all internships and paid employment.
 Provide the nature of work and dates of employment.
 Include academic and professional awards, honors, teaching experience, subject matter expertise and language(s) proficiency other than English.
 Your résumé may exceed one page.

 What content should be in my personal statement?